ILIAS-eLearning/ILIAS/templates/default/guidelines_scss-coding.md

 This layer SHOULD use variables from the Settings extensively.
 It MUST cover the commonalities among components that allows them to use unclassed HTML-elements.
 Consequently, components SHOULD only add classes and specific styling on lower layers if strictly required.

-This layer SHOULD output CSS code for elements but MUST NOT output css code for classes.
+This layer MUST output CSS code for elements only but MUST NOT output css code for classes.

 This layer SHOULD NOT define variables, mixins and fuctions to be used on lower layers.